matheus-ft/data-structures/queue/README.md

 In this implementation we utiize a circular buffer (array of `int`s).

 However in [BST](https://github.com/matheus-ft/data-structures/tree/main/binary-search-tree) it is needed to store some information about our tree in such a way that the *first* node saved is also the *first* one printed, that is *first in, first out*.
 This is, as we shall see bellow, the organizing method that characterizes the queue structure.
-So a good example of a queue application is, in fact, in the `bst_height_path` and `bst_print_height` functions.
+Therefore a good example of a queue application is, in fact, in the `bst_height_path` and `bst_print_height` functions.

 ## Queue structure